 Do weekly (or daily) bath soaks

-To soften skin and give it a little hydration boost during the week, draw a bath (remember – lukewarm water, not hot) and add in all-natural moisturizing ingredients – my favorites are coconut oil and colloidal oatmeal.
+To soften skin and give it a little hydration boost during the week, draw a bath (remember – lukewarm water, not hot) and add in all-natural moisturizing ingredients – my favorites are coconut oil (the virgin, unrefined, cold pressed kind) and colloidal oatmeal.
 Coconut oil can be added straight out of the tube/jar into your water.
 I recommend about 1/4 cup and soak for 10-15 minutes.
 (Be careful not to slip when you get out of the bath, and thoroughly rinse out the tub when you’re done to get rid of the residue).
 Massage in any coconut oil that may be left on your skin after your bath.
 For oats, you’ll want to turn them into a very fine powder first, so take out your blender or food processor, add about 2-3 cups of organic old fashioned oatmeal, and grind them up.
 Then add them to your tub and soak for a good 10-15 minutes.
 Once you get out of the tub, finish up with a moisturizer, like AquaphorⓇ’s Ointment Body Spray.

 SHOP THE POST